Last Updated on 6 months by mallorcaunderthesun

 It’s been recently announced the Spanish Government have confirmed the new Digital Nomad visa which has already been rolled out in many countries across Europe.

-Exact details and terms and conditions of the visa are yet to be confirmed.
+The exact details and terms and conditions of the visa are yet to be confirmed.

 The latest media reports have provided a little more information about this visa, so see what this means to you if you wish to spend more time living in Mallorca.